eleggat/phydiv/proposal.md

 # phydiv
 ## Pylogenetic diversity metrics from community sequence data
 This package takes community sequence data to calculate metrics of phylogenetic diversity.
 The communities sequences may be input by the user as a `.fasta` file, or may be given as a `.csv` file containing GenBank accession numbers.
 Species may also by removed prior to calculation if specified by the user.
 This may be useful for comparing results to other diversity metrics that use different species lists.
-Available metrics to calculate include Fisher's index (FI), mean phylogenetic distance (MPD), and abundance-weighted mean phylogenetic distance (MPDaw).
+Available metrics to calculate include Faith's phylogenetic diversity (FPD), mean phylogenetic distance (MPD), and abundance-weighted mean phylogenetic distance (MPDaw).

 **Input:**
 1. A `.fasta` file containing community sequences, or a `.csv` file containing GenBank accession numbers, and